renweizhukov/jupyter-lab-notebook/hugging-face-mcp-course/unit-1/tiny-agents-clients-demo.md

 # Tiny Agents Clients

-Based on the [Hugging Face MCP Course](https://huggingface.co/learn/mcp-course/en/unit1/mcp-clients#tiny-agents-clients), we document the steps for using tiny agents as MCP Clients to control a browser with Playwright on a **Windows** laptop.
+Based on the [Hugging Face MCP Course Unit 1](https://huggingface.co/learn/mcp-course/en/unit1/mcp-clients#tiny-agents-clients), we document the steps for using tiny agents as MCP Clients to control a browser with Playwright on a **Windows** laptop.
 Note that we run all the commands in PowerShell.

 ## Setup

 1. Download and install the Windows Node version manager `nvm-windows` by following the link given in https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#windows-node-version-managers.
 Note that DO NOT install `nodist` since it is no longer actively maintained.

     1. Download the latest installer from https://github.com/coreybutler/nvm-windows/releases and follow the prompts.

     1. Install a clean Node version with matching npm.